ty10ng/ty10ng/README.md

 My professional resume can be found [here](./resume.md) -- Thank you for checking out my profile!

+**Note:** The account [@twl0ng](https://github.com/twl0ng) is my professional account, where contributions are private.
+This account (ty10ng) is my public-facing one to have a clear work/life balance.

 ## Interests
 - **Cybersecurity**: I have a deep fascination for the ever-evolving world of cybersecurity.
 I continuously explore techniques and strategies to enhance system security, protect sensitive data, and stay ahead of potential threats.
 - **Automation**: Automation is a cornerstone of my work.
 I actively seek opportunities to automate tasks, optimize workflows, and increase overall efficiency, regardless of the platform or system involved.